mr-sven/x3d-rfm-esp32/x3d-controller/Readme.md

 ```

 * **net** - network number, should be 4 or 5
-* **transfer** - bitmask of the devices that should tranfer the message, should always all paired devices, except you want to analyze mesh structure.
 * **target** - bitmask of the devices that should accept the data
 * **regHigh** - register high number
 * **regLow** - register low number